-- The Association of British Insurers
+The Association of British Insurers

-- The Association of Investment Companies
+The Association of Investment Companies

-- The Confederation of British Industry
+The Confederation of British Industry

-- The Institute of Chartered Accountants in England and Wales
+The Institute of Chartered Accountants in England and Wales

-- The Investment Association
+The Investment Association

-- The Pensions and Lifetime Savings Association
+The Pensions and Lifetime Savings Association

-- The Personal Investment Management and Financial Advice Association
+The Personal Investment Management and Financial Advice Association

-- The Quoted Companies Alliance
+The Quoted Companies Alliance

-- UK Finance (with a separate appointee also for its Corporate Finance Committee).
+UK Finance (with a separate appointee also for its Corporate Finance Committee).

+Appointments of members to the Panel are for a period of up to three years extendable by no more than an additional two periods of up to three years each.
+In exceptional circumstances the Panel may, as appropriate, grant or agree to further extensions at the request of the Nomination Committee.

-The Chairman and at least one Deputy Chairman are designated as members of the Hearings Committee.
+The Chair and at least one Deputy Chair are designated as members of the Hearings Committee.
 Each other Panel member appointed by the Panel under paragraphs (ii) and (iii) above is designated upon appointment to act as a member of either the Panel's Code Committee or its Hearings Committee.
-Appointments of members who are appointed by the Panel shall be for a period of up to three years extendable by no more than an additional two periods.
-In exceptional circumstances the Panel may grant further extensions at the request of the Nomination Committee.